e-mcgeorge/e-mcgeorge/README.md

 ### Previous Work

-Previously, I have worked extensively on ice flow modeling, leveraging computational techniques (finite element modeling and optimization using the open source packages FEniCS and dolfin-adjoin) to study the dynamics of ice sheets and glaciers.
+Previously, I have worked extensively on ice flow modeling, leveraging computational techniques (finite element modeling and optimization using the open source packages FEniCS and dolfin-adjoint) to study the dynamics of ice sheets and glaciers.
 This experience has provided me with a strong foundation in inverse problems and computational fluid dynamics.

 ### Current Work